ejpsoil/soildata-assimilation-guidance/docs/cookbook/glosis-db.md

 - Users populate the database from various sources using their favourite tool ([r](../utils/r.md), [python](../utils/python.md), [FME](https://www.safe.com/fme/fme-desktop/), [Hale studio](./hale-studio.md), [DBeaver](https://dbeaver.io/))
 - Users publish the database as an [Atom service](./webdav.md) or [OGC API Features](./pygeoapi.md).

-## Sub models for dedicated use cases
+## Partial models for dedicated use cases

+The INSPIRE Soil Model is designed to capture multiple soil data use cases:
+- capture profile descriptions in the field based on horizons
+- capture laboratory results from soil samples at fixed depths (layers)
+- predicted distribution of soil properties within soil bodies, linked to derived soil profiles

-The INSPIRE Model is able to capture a number of use cases, which are usually not combined in a single database.
-By creating a dedicated (minimal) database model for specific use cases, the database model will be smaller and easier to understand.
-The following use case can be identified:
+In many cases these use cases are not combined in a single database.
+By creating a dedicated database model for specific use cases (remove the unused database object), the database model will be smaller and easier to understand.

-- A Soilbody polygon map based on Derived Soil Profiles
-- A point map of Observed Soil Profiles
-- Grid data of derived soil property distribution

-For each of the cases a Layer or Horizon oriented approach can be used.

 ![Soil model](./img/soil-model.png)

+## Use cases with combinations of data themes in a single database

+In many cases, such as the `Soil Erosion` case, data is combined which is described in multiple INSPRE themes, such as soil, hydrology and environmental facilities.
+Some of the current GeoPackage implementation advertised in the INSPIRE MIF reference this type of combined use cases.

 ## ISO25258 in a PostGres database

-As part of the [Soils4africa project](https://www.soils4africa-h2020.eu/) ISRIC and partners are experimenting with a [ISO25258](https://www.iso.org/standard/44595.html) model, similar to the INSPIRE Soil model, encoded in a relational PostGres database.
+As part of the [Soils4africa project](https://www.soils4africa-h2020.eu/) ISRIC and partners are experimenting with a [ISO25258](https://www.iso.org/standard/44595.html) model, encoded in a relational PostGres database.
 It is interesting to evaluate if this effort can be ported to GeoPackage and form a starting point for the initial effort.

 ## Read more

-At the masterclass edition 2023 Stefania Morrone (Epsilon) presented an approach to use geopackage as an alternative encoding for Soil data download services.
+At the masterclass edition 2023 Stefania Morrone (Epsilon) presented an approach to use [geopackage as an alternative encoding for Soil data](https://wur.yuja.com/v/ejps-sda-gpkg).

-<iframe title='use geopackage as an alternative encoding for Soil data download services' width="560"  height="315"  src="use geopackage as an alternative encoding for Soil data download services" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen loading="lazy"></iframe>
+<iframe title='Embedded Media titled: INSPIRE Soil as GeoPackage 2023-01-24' width="560"  height="315"  src="https://wur.yuja.com/V/Video?v=434081&node=1959303&a=121418291&preload=false" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen loading="lazy"></iframe>

 - [Good practice on GeoPackage](https://github.com/INSPIRE-MIF/gp-geopackage-encodings)
 - [Model Transformation Rules for alternative encodings](https://github.com/INSPIRE-MIF/model-transformation-rules)